ycangurkok/BitFollow/README.md

 Bitcoin prices provided by blockchain.info

 Termcolor is required for the colored price info to function.
+Designed to work with Python 3 (urllib).

 The currency of choice is TRY, however this could be easily changed from the url used for the API.